j3ffyang/ansible/README.md

 docker rm -f `docker ps -a | grep "k8s_" | awk '{print $1}'`
 ```

-If you also want to all pulled docker image, do
+If you also want to remove all pulled docker image, do

 **Warning**: this would remove **ALL** images